kaiwensun/Remote-Desktop/README.md

 ##### 2016-08-03:
 * Fix memory leak at server side.
+* Fix memory leak at client side.
+The memory leak was caused not flush and reset outStream of postman, so objects accumulated at client's postman recv().

 ## Todos
-* Fix Java heap memory leak at client side.
 * Keyboard actions.